 The exact causes of autoimmune diseases are not fully understood, but researchers have explored several factors that may contribute to their development:

-- Environmental factors: Although this link is difficult to scientifically study, certain environmental factors have been linked to autoimmune diseases.
+• Environmental factors: Even if this connection is difficult to verify scientifically, certain environmental factors are associated with autoimmune diseases.
 These include:

 Source: John Hopkins, 2023